Shark finning: Opposition

 The Australian naturalist Steve Irwin was known to walk out of Chinese restaurants if he saw shark fin soup on the menu.
 American chef Ken Hom sees the West doing little to protect stocks of cod and caviar-producing sturgeon despite the outcry over shark-finning, but he also stresses the wastefulness of harvesting only the fins.

 In 2006, Canadian filmmaker and photographer Rob Stewart created a film, Sharkwater, which exposes the shark fin industry in detail.

 In March 2011, the VOA Special English service of the Voice of America broadcast a 15-minute science program on shark finning.

 In 2011, British celebrity chef Gordon Ramsay and his film crew visited Costa Rica to investigate illegal shark fin trading.
 After investigating the shark fins, Ramsay was held at gunpoint and doused in gasoline by gangsters for confronting them.

 According to WildAid, opposition to shark finning in China has increased as a result of campaigns.
 In a 2008 survey in Beijing, 89% of respondents supported a ban on shark fin.
 A 2010 poll on Sina Weibo again indicated strong support for a ban on shark fin sales, with 27,370 respondents in favour and only 440 against.
 In an August 2013 survey of respondents from four cities in China, 91% supported a government ban on the shark fin trade.

+WildAid noted in 2019 that although shark fin consumption decreased by 80% in mainland China since 2011, there was still large demand for it in Hong Kong, Macau and Taiwan.
+WildAid CEO Peter Knights also stated that demand was increasing in Thailand, Vietnam and Indonesia.